The long-term effects of TBI can cause severe difficulties throughout life.

 It is vital that you stay as physically and mentally active as possible after your TBI.
-Not only will you regain some of the abilities you lost, but it will also prevent some of the long-term effects of brain damage.
+Not only will you regain some abilities you lost, but it will also prevent most of the long-term effects of brain damage.

-Low impact exercise like biking or swimming has numerous benefits for brain recovery, from reducing symptoms of depression to restoring cognitive functions.
+Low impact exercise like biking or swimming has many benefits for brain recovery, from reducing symptoms of depression to restoring cognitive functions.

 You’ll want to be sure to exercise your mind too.
 Brain games like Sudoku, crossword puzzles and chess are especially great ways to keep your mental abilities sharp and prevent decline.

 2. Be Open

 Staying open with others about the difficulties you experience is key to maintaining relationships and preventing many of the problems that come with social isolation after TBI.

 Most people really do not understand the challenges you face every day, but once you tell them, they are very understanding.